 Early Modern literary biography

 My PhD focused on the relationship between biography and fiction (with respect to the Shakespeare authorship question) and this has led to my developing something of a revisionist outlook with respect to literary biography.
 I have published articles re-evaluating the literary and historical evidence used to construct Marlowe’s accepted biography, looking in particular in the way that his scandalous posthumous reputation has coloured interpretations of his personality: as violent, for example.
 An article entitled ‘Was Marlowe Faustus?’ exploring Marlowe’s links with other writers was joint winner of the 2014 Calvin & Rose G Hoffman Prize.
 I have also published articles on writers connected to Marlowe’s social circle, Sir John Davies and Gervase Markham.
 In November 2015 I delivered the inaugural Annual Christopher Marlowe Lecture in London for The Marlowe Society.
 Biographical interpretations of Shakespeare’s Sonnets have also been explored in two published papers.

 Writing is a form of research which sometimes requires additional research of its own.
 I continue to develop in my practice as a writer, working both in literary fiction and in other genres, including poetry, drama, and stand-up comedy.
 Debut novel The Marlowe Papers (2012) was winner of the Desmond Elliott Prize, joint winner of the Author’s Club Best First Novel Award and long-listed for the Bailey’s (formerly the Orange) Women’s Fiction Prize.
 It was also winner of the 2011 Calvin & Rose G Hoffman Prize.
-Second novel Devotion (2015), published August 2015, was shortlisted for the Encore Award.
+My second novel Devotion (2015), was shortlisted for the Encore Award.
 Two collections of poetry with Carcanet, How Things Are On Thursday (2004) and Material (2008), led to the inclusion of the poem ‘Material’ in Faber’s Poems of the Decade (2010) and subsequently the Edexcel ‘A’ Level syllabus.

 Barber, Ros.
 2005.
 Not the Usual Grasses Singing: A Journey Around the Isle of Sheppey.
 Four Shores.
 ISBN 978-0955046704